jhndrncrz/codechum__git__01-foundational/README.md

 ### Prerequisites

-1. [Node.js](https://nodejs.org/) installed (optional for local development with live server).
-2. A Supabase account and a project set up.
+1A Supabase account and a project set up.

 ### Steps